 The law firm can also put together or assemble other onboarding materials (written, video or audio) that might help the employee understand how the law firm operates.
 In some firms, the firm may onboard new employees in-person through an informal or formal presentation.

 Even with an onboarding video or in-person onboarding, in terms of your firm’s policies and procedures and other relevant materials, most employees are still going to have lots of questions.
 There is no way you can cover every little detail in terms of how your firm works.
-Even if you could, many employees won’t get how things work by simply hearing it one time or during some of onboarding video or seminar.
+Even if you could, many employees won’t get how things work by simply hearing it one time during an onboarding video or seminar.

 The reality is the existing employees will need to help answer the questions of the new employee.
 So, in the end, it’s the responsibility of all the employees in the firm to help onboard a new employee.
 This requires a concerted effort on the part of the entire firm to help acclimate new employees versus being something that only management does.